The team

 Cellars

 Our vinification practices aim to respect the raw material as much as possible.
-We harvest using small 10 kg crates to ensure that the grapes arrive in the cellars in perfect condition.
-The fruit is sorted in the vineyard if necessary and again upon its arrival in the vat house, both before and after de-stemming.
-We vinify in small, temperature-controlled concrete tanks.
+We harvest using small tippers to ensure that the grapes arrive in the cellars in perfect condition.
+The fruit is sorted in the vineyard if necessary and again upon its arrival in the vat house, before destemming.
+We vinify in small, temperature-controlled stainless-steel vats.

-Extraction is carried out through two gentle pumping over operations.
+Extraction is carried out through gentle microbubbling operations.
 We pay close attention to the balance between aromatic complexity and tannic structure.
-This same quest for balance continues during the ageing process using new oak barrels with a moderate toast in addition to clay amphoras.
-The wines are barrel-aged for 12 to 15 months depending on the vintage.
+This same quest for balance continues during the ageing process using new oak barrels with a moderate toast.
+The wines are barrel-aged for 16 to 18 months.